-Another trick is for some short term rentals (B&B’s, VRBO’s and the like) to offer you a space for your Napa wedding and some guests to stay the night.
-They are trying to skirt not having the proper permits to host events, by saying they only rented the rooms, you are having the event.
+Another trick is for some short-term rentals (Airbnb, VRBO, and the like) to offer you a space for your Napa wedding and some guests to stay the night.
+They are trying to skirt not having the proper permits to host events, by saying they only rented the rooms and you are having the event.
 Of course, if they were just renting the rooms for $ and they charged you $$ because of the party, what is everyone going to tell the governmental officials when they show up at any of these Napa wedding venues?

 Another plus about going somewhere besides the Napa Valley if you’re looking for cheap Napa wedding venues is that you can actually find cheap wedding venues, smaller wedding venues, and more affordable wedding venues.
 (Use whatever adjective you like!)
 In the Anderson Valley, for example, the countryside is beautiful and there are plenty of wedding venues to choose from.

-You’ll find them in the Alexander Valley, Geyserville, Healdsburg, and Cloverdale – all excellent choices as well, with affordable hotels, far less traffic and a ‘country feel’ that Napa and Sonoma seem to have lost a long time ago.
-And here’s a tip; when searching on Google, don’t type in ‘wedding venue near me’ or ‘Napa wedding venues’ or ‘Napa wedding’, type ‘affordable wedding venue in northwest California’ and you’ll see exactly what we’re talking about.
+You’ll find them in the Alexander Valley, Geyserville, Healdsburg, and Cloverdale – all excellent choices as well, with affordable hotels, far less traffic and a ‘country feel’ that Napa seems to have lost a long time ago.
+And here’s a tip; when searching on Google, don’t type in ‘Napa wedding venues’ or ‘Napa Valley wedding venues’, type ‘wedding venues in northern California’ and you’ll see exactly what we’re talking about.

+Yes, Napa Valley is much more widely known and marketed than Sonoma or other winegrowing regions.
+But sometimes just because something is more out there, doesn’t mean it’s better,.
+It just means there are more hidden gems.
 Hopefully, we haven’t rained too much on your parade.
-Yes, Napa Valley, Sonoma, and Napa are beautiful, no doubt, but holding a wedding there, in our opinion, simply isn’t worth the price you pay, both in dollars and in the fact that they’re a shell of what they once were.
+Yes, Napa Valley and Napa are beautiful, no doubt, but holding a wedding there, in our opinion, simply isn’t worth the price you pay, both in dollars and in the fact that they’re a shell of what they once were.
 A little further northwest (Sonoma County and Mendocino County), your budget will go so much; further, you’ll face a lot fewer hassles, and the overall feel is, in a word, tranquil.
 That’s where dream weddings are held, without a doubt!

-Thanks for reading, and best of luck booking an affordable California wedding venue!
+Thanks for reading, and best of luck booking the perfect venue for your wedding day.